Arul (film): Production

 After the success of Saamy, director Hari decided to again collaborate with actor Vikram for Arul.
 Jyothika was selected as heroine, pairing with Vikram again after Dhool.
+The filming began at AVM Studios on 19 December 2003 with a song sequence featuring Vikram and Jyothika.
 Vivek was originally a part of the cast but fell out with the director and was subsequently replaced by Vadivelu.
 Though the story is set in the backdrop of Coimbatore, the film was entirely shot at Karaikudi and was completed within 45 days.

 Soundtrack

 The soundtrack was composed by Harris Jayaraj.